Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Abnormal electromyogram or nerve conduction study

-- Abnormal X-ray or ultrasound
+- Abnormal x-ray or ultrasound

 - Clinical suspicion and failed 4 weeks conservative treatment including at least two of the following (active treatment with physical therapy is not required):